Cu7ious/react-redux-typescript-guide/README.md

 "redux" - (types included with npm package)*
 "react-redux" - `@types/react-redux`

-> *NB: Guide is based on types from Redux v4.x.x (Beta).
+> *NB: Guide is based on types for Redux >= v4.x.x.
 To make it work with Redux v3.x.x please refer to [this config](https://github.com/piotrwitek/react-redux-typescript-guide/blob/master/playground/tsconfig.json#L5))

-### Recommended Libraries
-> Utility libraries **with focus on type-safety** providing a clean functional API that help handle common use-cases and reduce boilerplate

-- ["utility-types"](https://github.com/piotrwitek/utility-types) - Utility Types for TypeScript (think `lodash` for types - generic types complementing TypeScript build-in types)
-- ["typesafe-actions"](https://github.com/piotrwitek/typesafe-actions) - Typesafe generic helpers for Redux / Flux Architectures (in TypeScript)

 [⇧ back to top](#table-of-contents)